 You also have the option to use many other types of filters in a Live Trace Session, depending on the Trace Scenario and operating system you are running, as follows:

 Fast Filters and WFP Layer Set filters — accessible from the Provider tab of the Advanced Settings – Microsoft-PEF-WFP-MessageProvider configuration dialog.
-You can display this dialog by clicking the Configure link to the right of the Microsoft-PEF-WFP-MessageProvider listing on the Live Trace tab of the New Session dialog after you select one of several Trace Scenarios that contain this provider from the Select a trace scenario drop-down on the Live Trace tab.
+You can display this dialog by clicking the Configure link to the right of the Microsoft-PEF-WFP-MessageProvider listing on the Live Trace tab of the New Session dialog, after you select one of several Trace Scenarios that contain this provider from the Select Scenario drop-down list on the ETW Providers toolbar of the Live Trace tab.
 For example, the Network Tunnel Traffic and Unencrypted IPSEC, Loopback and Unencrypted IPSEC, and Local Loopback Network Trace Scenarios all use the Microsoft-PEF-WFP-MessageProvider.

 Fast Filter Groups and Adapter filters — accessible from the Provider tab of the Advanced Settings – Microsoft-PEF-NDIS-PacketCapture configuration dialog.
-You can display this dialog by clicking the Configure link to the right of the Microsoft-PEF-NDIS-PacketCapture listing on the Live Trace tab of the New Session dialog after you select the Local Network Interfaces Trace Scenario from the Select a trace scenario drop-down list on the Live Trace tab.
+You can display this dialog by clicking the Configure link to the right of the Microsoft-PEF-NDIS-PacketCapture listing on the Live Trace tab of the New Session dialog, after you select the Local Network Interfaces Trace Scenario from the Select Scenario drop-down list on the ETW Providers toolbar of the Live Trace tab.
 The Microsoft-PEF-NDIS-PacketCapture provider is available on computers running the Windows 7, Windows 8, or Windows Server 2012 operating system only.

 HostName and Port filters — accessible from the Provider tab of the Advanced Settings – Microsoft-Pef-WebProxy configuration dialog.
-You can display this dialog by clicking the Configure link to the right of the Microsoft-Pef-WebProxy provider listing on the Live Trace tab of the New Session dialog after you select the Pre-Encryption for HTTPS Trace Scenario from the Select a trace scenario drop-down on the Live Trace tab.
+You can display this dialog by clicking the Configure link to the right of the Microsoft-Pef-WebProxy provider listing on the Live Trace tab of the New Session dialog, after you select the Pre-Encryption for HTTPS Trace Scenario from the Select Scenario drop-down on the ETW Providers toolbar of the Live Trace tab.

 NDIS stack, Hyper-V-Switch extension layer, and Host adapter filters — accessible from the Provider tab of the Advanced Settings – Microsoft-Windows-NDIS-PacketCapture provider configuration dialog.
-You can display this dialog by clicking the Configure link to the right of the Microsoft-Windows-NDIS-PacketCapture provider listing on the Live Trace tab of the New Session dialog after you select the Local Network Interfaces, Remote Network Interfaces, or Remote Network Interfaces with Drop Information Trace Scenario from the Select a trace scenario drop-down list on the Live Trace tab.
+You can display this dialog by clicking the Configure link to the right of the Microsoft-Windows-NDIS-PacketCapture provider listing on the Live Trace tab of the New Session dialog, after you select the Local Network Interfaces, Remote Network Interfaces, or Remote Network Interfaces with Drop Information Trace Scenario from the Select Scenario drop-down list on the ETW Providers toolbar of the Live Trace tab.
 The Microsoft-Windows-NDIS-PacketCapture provider has remote capabilities and is available on computers that are running the Windows 8.1, Windows Server 2012 R2, or Windows 10 operating system only.

 The filters that are available for the Microsoft-Windows-NDIS-PacketCapture provider in these scenarios consist of advanced driver-level filters that include the following: